The Perfect 10 Day Japan Itinerary for First Time Visitors

 How much money will I need for 10 days in Japan?

-You cannot get a 10 day Japan Rail Pass, you only can get a pass for 7, 14, or 21 days.
+You cannot get a 10-day Japan Rail Pass; you can only get a pass for 7, 14, or 21 days.
 With that said, there’s a good chance you wouldn’t even need a Japan Rail Pass.
-If you already know for sure you need the JR Pass, you can always buy the 7 day pass and activate it a few days into your trip.
+If you already know for sure that you need the JR Pass, you can always buy the 7-day pass and activate it a few days into your trip.

 ✨ Read this first: Do I really need a JR Pass in?
 Here’s Everything You Need to Know!